filamentphp/filament/packages/panels/docs/02-getting-started.md

 ### Unguarding all models

 For brevity in this guide, we will disable Laravel's [mass assignment protection](https://laravel.com/docs/eloquent#mass-assignment).
-Since Filament only saves valid data models, the models can be safely unguarded.
+Filament only saves valid data to models so the models can be unguarded safely.
 To unguard all Laravel models at once, add `Model::unguard()` to the `boot()` method of `app/Providers/AppServiceProvider.php`:

 ```php
 use Illuminate\Database\Eloquent\Model;